Yogi Ferrell: College career

 During his junior season, Ferrell continued to move up in the record books.
 His active streak of making at least one three-pointer in a game extended to 65 straight games, which stands as the longest active streak in the nation.
 He joined the 1,000 points scorers' club early in the season, and he finished with 1,379 points (22nd on the all-time leading scorers list at UW P).
 Ferrell made an impressive jump on the all-time leading assists list with his total at the end of the season coming to 438 (sixth on the all-time assist list at IU).
 He also joined the elite club at IU in which only five Hoosiers have 1,000 career points, 400 career assists, and 300 career rebounds.
 Ferrell was also the first player to lead the team in points and assists in back-to-back seasons since Isiah Thomas did it in 1981.

 In his senior year, Ferrell continued his record-breaking legacy.
 On January 19, 2016, he broke the all-time assists record at Indiana University when he made his 546th career assist while facing off against Illinois' Fighting Illini.
 On February 1, he was named one of 10 finalists for the Bob Cousy Point Guard of the Year Award.
 He was named to the 35-man midseason watchlist for the Naismith Trophy on February 11.

-On June 22, 2020 the Big Ten Network named Ferrell to their "All-Decade Basketball Team", placing him on their Third Team.
-Ferrell was one of 16 players honored by the Network for accomplishments between 2010–2019.
+On June 22, 2020, the Big Ten Network named Ferrell to their "All-Decade Basketball Team", placing him on their Third Team.
+Ferrell was one of 16 players honored by the Network for accomplishments between 2010 and 2019.
 Of the honor, Ferrell told BTN's Rick Pizzo, "Man, that's a huge honor.
 I didn't even know they were voting for that.
 To be a part of that is really something great."

+Ferrell would also set the Indiana record for career starts by Senior night.

 Professional career

 Long Island Nets (2016)

 After going undrafted in the 2016 NBA draft, Ferrell joined the Brooklyn Nets for the 2016 NBA Summer League.
 In four games for the Nets, he averaged 8.8 points, 1.8 assists, 1.5 rebounds in 17 minutes per game.
 He shot 43.8 percent from the field, 18.2 percent on three-pointers, and 71.4 percent from the free throw line.
-He signed with the Nets on August 5, 2016, but was later waived on October 21, 2016 after appearing in three preseason games.
+He signed with the Nets on August 5, 2016, but was later waived on October 21, 2016, after appearing in three preseason games.

 On November 1, 2016, Ferrell was acquired by the Long Island Nets of the NBA Development League as an affiliate player of Brooklyn.